 It is imperative for the continued viability of your water system and water quality to replace aging water mains, rehabilitate tanks and pumping stations and implement programs that streamline our service to our customers.
 Several planned projects were brought to final completion this year that replaced failing water mains, enhanced hydrant fire flow and provided better service to you.
-In 2010 KCWA was restricted in its ability to bid several projects due to the economic downturn effect on revenue collection.
-Important projects have been designed and bidding placed on hold until adequate funding is made available in 2011 for completion of these projects.
+Additionally, the roadways were paved curb to curb as part of the water infrastructure projects without any municipal cost sharing.
+A great investment in your community without the increased tax burden.